-2015 Tongue Point/South Channel Select Area - Recommendation Winter Season: Monday and Thursday nights from February 9 through March 13.
+Bring Bring 2016 Tensore Deisel Schert Annual Schert Annual Recommendation 2016 Tongue Point/South Channel Select Area - Recommendation Winter Season: Monday and Thursday nights from February 8 through March 11.
 Open hours are 7 PM to 7 AM (12 hours).
-Spring Season: Tuesday night April 21 from 8 PM to midnight (4 hours), Thursday April 23 from 9 PM to 3 AM Friday April 24 (6 hours), Tuesday April 28 from 7 PM to 7 AM Wednesday April 29 (12 hours), Thursday April 30 from 7 PM to 7 AM Friday May 1 (12 hours), and 7 PM to 7 AM (12 hours) on Monday and Thursday nights from May 4 through June 12.
-Area: The winter and spring season Tongue Point fishing area includes all waters bounded by a line extended from the upstream (southernmost) pier (#1) at the Tongue Point Job Corps facility through navigation marker #6 to Mott Island (new spring lower deadline), a line from a marker at the southeast end of Mott Island northeasterly to a marker on the northwest tip of Lois Island, and a line from a marker on the southwest end of Lois Island westerly to a marker on the Oregon shore.
-The South Channel area includes all waters bounded by a line from a marker on John Day Point through the green USCG buoy #7 to a marker on the southwest end of Lois Island upstream to an upper boundary line from a marker on Settler Point northwesterly to the flashing red USCG marker #10, northwesterly to a marker on Burnside Island defining the upstream terminus of South Channel.
-Gear: Winter season: 7-inch minimum mesh size restriction Spring season: 934-inch maximum mesh size restriction In the Tongue Point fishing area, gear restricted to a maximum net length of 250 fathoms and weight not to exceed two pounds on any one fathom.
+Spring Season: Thursday night April 21 from 7 PM to 11 PM (4 hours), Tuesday April 26 from 7 PM to 7 AM Wednesday April 27 (12 hours), Thursday April 28 from 7 PM to 7 AM Friday April 29 (12 hours), and 7 PM to 7 AM (12 hours) on Monday and Thursday nights from May 2 through June 14.
+Area: The winter and spring season Tongue Point fishing area includes all waters bounded by a line extended from the upstream (southernmost) pier (#1) at the Tongue Point Job Corps facility through navigation marker #6 to Mott Island, a line from a marker at the southeast end of Mott Island northeasterly to a marker on the northwest tip of Lois Island, and a line from a marker on the southwest end of Lois Island westerly to a marker on the Oregon shore.
+The South Channel area includes all waters bounded by a line from a marker on John Day Point to a marker on the southwest end of Lois Island upstream to an upper boundary line from a marker on Settler Point northwesterly to the flashing red USCG marker #10, northwesterly to a marker on the eastern tip of Burnside Island defining the upstream terminus of South Channel.
+Gear: Winter season: 7-inch minimum mesh size restriction Spring season: 93/4-inch maximum mesh size restriction In the Tongue Point fishing area, gear restricted to a maximum net length of 250 fathoms and weight not to exceed two pounds on any one fathom.
 In the South Channel fishing area, gear restricted to a maximum net length of 250 fathoms and no weight restriction on leadline.
 Use of additional weights and/or anchors attached directly to the leadline is allowed.
 Nets not specifically authorized for use in these areas may be onboard a vessel if properly stored.
 A properly stored net is defined as a net on a drum that is fully covered by a tarp (canvas or plastic) and bound with a minimum of ten revolutions of rope with a diameter of 3/8 (0.375) inches or greater.
 Allowable Sales: Salmon and shad.
 Retention and sale of sturgeon is prohibited.
 Miscellaneous Regulations: Other permanent regulations including rules related to transportation and lighted buoys remain in effect.
 24-hour Quick Reporting Rule in effect for Washington buyers.
+Oregon buyers are required to submit fish receiving tickets electronically pursuant to OAR 635-006-210.

-- ✓ Similar to 2013-14, the winter season in Tongue Point/South Channel is intended to provide information about catch composition and abundance during that timeframe.
-This enhanced opportunity should pose minimal risk of accruing significant impacts to upriver stocks. - ✓ Spring fishing periods are concurrent with other Select Area sites to distribute effort.
+- Similar to 2013-15, the winter season in Tongue Point/South Channel is provides additional fishing opportunity with limited risk of accruing significant impacts to upriver stocks. - Spring fishing periods are concurrent with other Select Area sites to distribute effort.